 Jacobo Cosmen Menéndez-Castañedo

-José Antonio Caicoya Cores
+José Antonio Fernández Rivero

 Luis Fernández-Vega Sanz

-He graduated in Medicine from the Autonomous University of Madrid and earned a PhD in Medicine and Surgery, with outstanding honours, from the Complutense University, Madrid.
+He graduated in Medicine from the Autonomous University of Madrid and holds a PhD in Medicine and Surgery, with first class honours, from the Complutense University, Madrid.
 Director of the Fernández-Vega Ophthalmological Institute in Oviedo, he obtained tenure as assistant lecturer in Ophthalmology at the Complutense University Faculty of Medicine in 1980 and the Chair in Ophthalmology at Oviedo University Faculty of Medicine in 1982.
-That same year, he was appointed Head of Ophthalmology at the Central Hospital of Asturias.
-He was formerly president of the Spanish Society of Refractive Lens Replacement Surgery (SECOIR), of which is currently honorary president, as well as president of the Spanish Ophthalmological Society (2011-2015).
+That same year, he was appointed Head of the Ophthalmology Service at the Central University Hospital of Asturias.
+He was formerly president of the Spanish Society of Refractive Lens Replacement Surgery (SECOIR), of which he is currently honorary president, as well as president of the Spanish Ophthalmological Society (2011-2015).
 He is currently president of the National Committee for Ophthalmology.

 María Neira González